AAC&U Inclusive Excellence Commission

 The Howard Hughes Medical Institute plays a powerful role in advancing scientific research and education in the United States.
 Its scientists, located across the country and around the world, have made important discoveries that advance both human health and our fundamental understanding of biology.
 The Institute also aims to transform science education into a creative, interdisciplinary endeavor that reflects the excitement of real research.

-HHMI is now opening the second round of the Inclusive Excellence competition that will select 30 additional schools for awards to begin in September 2018.
+HHMI will open the third round of the Inclusive Excellence competition that will select 30 additional schools for awards this spring.
 All awards will be for five years and total $1 million.
 Application details are available online.
-The intent-to-apply deadline for the 2018 competition is July 12, 2016.

 Information about the HHMI Inclusive Excellence program can be found at: www.hhmi.org/InclusiveExcellence.